Non-K\"ahler Mirror Symmetry of the Iwasawa Manifold: Introduction

 The standard approach to the study of the K\"ahler side of the mirror is to use Gromov-Witten invariants attached to pseudo-holomorphic curves and to count rational curves.
 However, on many non-K\"ahler compact complex threefolds with trivial canonical bundle, there exist no rational curves.

 We propose in this paper a new approach to mirror symmetry by means of transcendental methods in the general, possibly non-K\"ahler context of compact complex manifolds whose canonical bundle is trivial.
 By extension of the classical definition, we shall still call them {\bf Calabi-Yau (C-Y) manifolds}.
-We test our new point of view on the Iwasawa manifold, a well-known non-K\"ahler compact complex C-Y manifold.
-We hope that our methods will apply to larger classes of C-Y manifolds in the future.
+We test our new point of view on the Iwasawa manifold, a well-known non-K\"ahler compact complex C-Y manifold, and take full advantage of the explicit nature of extensive computations for this particular manifold found in the works [Nak75], [Ang11] and [Ang14] of Nakamura and Angella.

+We hope that our methods will apply to larger classes of C-Y manifolds in the future and that this paper is the first in a series.
+One of the new ideas it introduces is the notion of local universal family of {\it essential deformations}, viewed as a subfamily of the Kuranishi family, of the Iwasawa manifold $X$.
+Three equivalent definitions are given: by removing the complex parallelisable small deformations from the Kuranishi family; by selecting the small deformations that have a kind of {\it polarisation} by the holomorphic non-closed $1$-form $\gamma$ associated with $X$ (cf. Definition \ref{Def:Delta_gamma}); and by selecting the vector subspace of the Dolbeault cohomology space $H^{n-1,\,1}(X,\,\C)$ (known to parametrise all the small deformations of a C-Y manifold $X$, while the complex dimension of $X$ is $n=3$ here) that is naturally isomorphic to the vector space $E_2^{n-1,\,1}(X)$ featuring in bidegree $(n-1,\,1)$ on the second page of the Fr\"olicher spectral sequence of $X$.

+Looking ahead beyond the special case of the Iwasawa manifold treated in this paper, we come up against the question of what makes a deformation of a general, possibly non-K\"ahler, C-Y manifold {\it essential}.
+Our hunch is that a definition in terms of the Fr\"olicher spectral sequence, that will yield a replacement for the Hodge decomposition in middle degree $n$, is the best bet in a general pattern that will hopefully emerge in the future after further examples of C-Y manifolds have been investigated.